Editor's note: As of May 21, this story is no longer being updated. Here's where you can get the latest information:

 How long does the virus live on surfaces?

-Studies suggest it may last for a few hours or up to several days, depending on the type of surface and the temperature and humidity of the room, according to the World Health Organization.
+Studies suggest it may last for a few hours or up to several days, depending on the type of surface and the temperature and humidity of the room, according to the WHO.
 Tests by the U.S. government and scientists found it can last up to two to three days on plastic and stainless steel.

 How long does it take for symptoms to start showing?

-The time between catching COVID-19 and showing symptoms — the incubation period — ranges from one to 14 days, most commonly five days, according to the World Health Organization.
+The time between catching the coronavirus and showing symptoms — the incubation period — ranges from one to 14 days, most commonly five days, according to the WHO.
 The WHO plans to update that estimate as more information is gathered.

 Who is most at risk?